San Diego State vs. Towson NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- San Diego State and its opponents have scored at least 41.5 points -- this matchup's over/under -- just twice this season.
+- San Diego State and its opponents have scored at least 41.5 points just twice this year.

-- The combined points per game average of the two teams, 50.3, is 8.8 points above Saturday's over/under.
+- The two teams combine to average 50.3 points per game, 8.8 more than the total in this contest.

-- This contest's over/under is 2.9 points greater than the 38.6 these two squads combine to allow per game this season.
+- This contest's total is 2.9 points above the 38.6 these two squads combine to allow per game this season.

 - The Aztecs and their opponents have scored an average of 46.5 points per game in 2021, 5.0 more than Saturday's total.